Nutritionist Jo Lewin gives an overview of nut allergies, including foods to avoid, how to read labels and safe recipes to eat on a nut-free diet.

 The most widespread 'nut' allergy is to peanuts.
 The peanut is not actually a nut but a member of the legume (bean) family.
-Other members of this family include soya beans, lentils and garden peas.
-Peanuts line up in their pods and are grown in the ground rather than on trees, and so are sometimes referred to as ground nuts.
+Other members of this family include soya beans, lentils and garden peas, however, if you are allergic to peanuts you do not have a greater chance of being allergic to any other legume.
+Peanuts are the seeds which line up in their pods and are grown in the ground rather than on trees, and so are sometimes referred to as ground nuts.
 If a reaction occurs, such as tingling in the mouth, emergency medical help should be sought immediately.

 blended oils, unrefined or

 chocolate & hazelnut spread, praline spread, sweet mincemeat, etc...

 Christmas cake, fruit cake, stollen, marzipan, etc...

 Snickers, Topic, Bounty, Liquorice Allsorts, pralines, Florentines, Toblerone, etc...